shaik-shabber/demo_portfolio/README.md

 Make sure you have Node.js and npm installed on your machine.

 Installation
+Clone the repository:
+sh
+Copy code
-Clone the repository: git clone <repository-url>
+git clone <repository-url>

-Navigate to the project directory: cd <project-directory>
+Navigate to the project directory: sh
+Copy code
+cd <project-directory>

-Install the dependencies: npm install
+Install the dependencies:
+sh
+Copy code
+npm install
 Running the Project
-Start the development server: npm start
+Start the development server:
+sh
+Copy code
+npm start
 The application will run on http://localhost:3000.
 Customizing the Portfolio
 Updating Bio and Skills